QuantumArioso/cs260-startup/README.md

 - Application elements: Color theme, fixed header and footer, spacing
 - Application text content: Consistent font family and easy-to-read text
 - Application images: Rounded the image corners

+### React Deliverable
+I used React to tie my application together.
+- Bundled using Vite: I did this
+- Multiple react components: The home page links to the other pages.
+The header and footer are separate components that repeat on each page.
+On the login pages, the user can press submit to navigate to the meetings page.
+- Router: I used the router to navigate between pages.
+- Hooks: I used the useNavigate hook on login.jsx to navigate to the meetings page.
+(MAKE SURE THIS ACTUALLY WORKS)